Franck-Dumetz/L.donovani_ONT_G4/README.md

 stringtie-2.2.1/stringtie $input_bam --fr -f 0.5 -c 3 -l Ld1S -p 8 -L -R -o monocistron_SL.gtf
 ```
 Data had to be manually clean up.
 Stringie is often confused with isoforms.
-Only kepp the longest transcript when it does not overlap with the nieghboring reads. <br />
+Only kepp the longest transcript when it does not overlap with the neighboring reads. <br />
+To create monocistron_SL_filtered.gtf <br />

+## Finding coding sequence